AsryAhamed/ITP-FoodOrder-Client_frontend/README.md

 # Food Train - Online Food Ordering Client Website
 Food is an online food ordering platform that offers a wide range of cuisine for customers to browse, purchase, and enjoy.
-It provides a user-friendly interface, secure payment options, and a seamless shopping experience.
+It provides a user-friendly interface and a seamless shopping experience.

 **Installation**
 To run Food Train client-side website locally, follow these steps: